 Strathcona Provincial Park, on Vancouver Island, has wonderful hiking.
-Largely undiscovered outside of BC, there are great hikes in Strathcona Provincial Park.

-Strathcona is the oldest Provincial Park in British Columbia, Canada.
+Largely undiscovered outside of British Columbia, there are great hikes in Strathcona Provincial Park.
+Strathcona Park is the oldest Provincial Park in British Columbia, Canada.
 Created in 1911, it covers over 250,000 hectares of wilderness, and spans nearly the entire width of Vancouver Island.
-We’ve worked hard to find the 10 best hikes in BC’s Strathcona Provincial Park.
+We’ve worked hard to find the 10 best hikes in Strathcona Provincial Park.

 Strathcona Provincial Park is a hiking paradise.
-Whether you are looking to summit a peak or head out on a family-friendly walk in the woods, the Top 10 Hikes we’ve found in Strathcona have your bases covered.
-The beauty of Strathcona lies in the magical feel that comes from the beauty in the park.
+Whether you are looking to summit a peak or head out on a family-friendly walk in the woods, the Top 10 Strathcona Park Hikes we’ve found have your bases covered.
+The beauty of this park lies in the magical feel that comes from the breathtaking surroundings in the park.
 It could be meandering through a flower-filled meadow, hiking through impressive old growth forest, watching the beauty of a cascading waterfall, or summiting a peak for the expansive and panoramic view of the surrounding mountains.
 Wherever our hikes take you, it is sure to inspire awe and tranquility.

 - Bedwell Lake (11.4km, 929m, 3-5h): Bedwell Lake is one of the best maintained hiking trails in the park.
-The hike up to Baby Bedwell and Bedwell Lakes is made easier by the highly engineered bridges, staircases and boardwalks.
+The Bedwell Lake trail takes you up to Baby Bedwell and then to Bedwell Lakes.
+It is made easier by the highly engineered bridges, staircases and boardwalks.
 Additionally, the views of Big Interior Peak and Mt Tom Taylor amidst the stunning ambiance of the lakes is nothing short of fantastic.

-- Mt Albert Edward (30.9km, 1635m, 9-12 h): The Mt Albert Edward hike is commonly seen from the Mt Washington ski hill.
+- Mt Albert Edward (30.9km, 1635m, 9-12 h): The Mt Albert Edward Trail is commonly seen from the Mt Washington ski hill.
+The Mount Albert Edward trail is one of the best ways to start conquering the peaks of Strathcona Provincial Park.
 The dramatic sloping south ridge and sharp north point of Mt.
 Albert Edward has become an iconic part of island hiking, climbing, and skiing history.
 At the very edge of Forbidden Plateau, this enchanting summit can be hiked in a very long day, but don’t worry, the view from the top looking into the heart of Strathcona Park is well worth the climb!

-- Lady Falls (1.0km, 33m, 1h): The hike to Lady Falls is a nice jaunt for families camping in the park.
-The stunning Lady Falls is nestled deep in the enchanted forest of the Cervus Creek Valley.
+- Lady Falls (1.0km, 33m, 1h): The hike to Lady Falls in Vancouver Island is a nice jaunt for families camping in the Strathcona park.
+The stunning Lady Falls Trail takes you through the deep enchanted forest of the Cervus Creek Valley.
 Cascading water down 30m, the lush surroundings add to the beauty, yielding a magical feel to the air.

-- Elk River Trail (24.6km, 666m, 6-8h): The hike out along the Elk River Trail to Landslide Lake is a classic day hike or weekend adventure.
+- Elk River Trail (to Landslide Lake) (24.6km, 666m, 6-8h): The hike out along the Elk River Trail to Landslide Lake is a classic day hike or weekend adventure.
+The Landslide Lake is a perfect destination on Vancouver Island, offering breathtaking views and a great place to recharge before continuing the Elk River Trail.
 Remaining relatively level along a very well-maintained trail makes the trek out to see the stunning Mt.
 Colonel Foster all the easier.

 - Mt Myra (22.5km, 1678m, 8-11h): Mt Myra is the second most famous hiking peak in Strathcona Park, typically completed after Mt.
 Albert Edward.
+Mount Myra trail begins along the Tennent Lake trail, which is also a popular backpacking destination.
 Though at a lower elevation, Mt Myra is located more centrally in the park and the panoramic views of the Bedwell Lake area mountains and glaciers are nothing short of stunning.

-- Lake Helen MacKenzie (8.9km, 249m, 2-3h): Lake Helen MacKenzie hike is a quintessential jaunt through Paradise Meadows.
+- Lake Helen MacKenzie (8.9km, 249m, 2-3h): Lake Helen MacKenzie hike is a quintessential jaunt through Paradise Meadows, which is a wonderful place for outdoor lovers.
+Paradise Meadows is the entrance to the Forbidden Plateau and is home to numerous species of flora.
+A diverse variety of birds and other wildlife use the Paradise Meadows as their main habitat.
 The well-maintained path out to Lake Helen McKenzie comes fully equipped with board walks and wide gravel walkways.
 As you venture through old growth forests, the incredibly beautiful ambiance of the plateau fills your heart with delight and wonder.

 - Upper Myra Falls (7.9km, 152m, 2-3h): Upper Myra Falls is a stunning hike through impressive old growth forest to a beautiful waterfall.
-The trail is very well maintained and is never too steep, perfect for the whole family.
+The trail is very well maintained and is never too steep, that’s why the Myra falls in Strathcona is a perfect trail perfect for the whole family.

 Are we missing your favourite hike?